Sergio00166/pBTE/README.md

 ---

 ## License
-GPL License.
+GPLv3 License.
 See the `LICENSE` file for details.